WAR OF 10

 with The Ramayan and The MahaBharat.
 Although this answer is correct,

-story is called the Dasharajnya or ‘Battle of ten Kings.
+ancient story is called the Dasharajnya or ‘Battle of ten

 This

-ved Bharat were involved.
-It took place near the Parusni River (Ravi
+the Rig ved Bharat were involved.
+It took place near the Parusni

-River) in Punjab.
-The place where they fought later became the site
+River (Ravi River) in Punjab.
+The place where they fought later

 This